Defending Your Business Against AI-Driven Deepfake Attacks

 How malicious deepfakes can harm businesses

-• Financial fraud: Deepfake video calls or audio recordings that appear to be from company executives can be made to authorize fraudulent transactions or manipulate financial systems.
+Financial fraud: Deepfake video calls or audio recordings appearing to be from executives can authorize fraudulent transactions.

-• Brand and reputational damage: Deepfake video or audio of business leaders making damaging statements or behaving inappropriately can tarnish the reputations of individuals and companies.
+Brand and reputational damage: Deepfake content showing business leaders making damaging statements can tarnish individual and company reputations.

-• Data breaches: Cybercriminals can use deepfake technology to trick employees into thinking they are interacting with a legitimate member of their organization so they disclose sensitive information.
+Data breaches: Cybercriminals can use deepfakes to trick employees into disclosing sensitive information.

-• Authentication disruption: Deepfakes can be used to deceive identity verification technologies, such as facial recognition and voice recognition, to access sensitive information and financial accounts.
+Authentication disruption: Deepfakes can deceive identity verification technologies like facial and voice recognition to access sensitive information and financial accounts.

 Help your business mitigate the risks of deepfakes

-By staying informed about deepfake technology and adopting proactive and responsive measures, your business can reduce the risks associated with this evolving threat.
+By staying informed and adopting proactive measures, your business can reduce risks from this evolving threat.

 Educate